paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/rp/system_level_modelling_wear_out.md

 -   $T_{i}$ denotes the duration of phase $i$
 ````

-The reliability function of the component that is exposed to random failures and also wear-out failures throughout the mission is given in [Equation 4.103](syst_equation4_103) (see wear-out first approach in Section Error: Reference source not found).
+The reliability function of the component that is exposed to random failures and also wear-out failures throughout the mission is given in Eq. {eq}`Equation 7.103` (see wear-out first approach in Section Error: Reference source not found).

 ```{admonition} Todo
 :class: todo